sogbesano/SMuPPy/docs.md

 <h4>Entity Identifiers</h4>
 Entity identifiers are strings which allow for entities to be looked up in the database.
 Entity is a base class, which application specific entities subclass, therefore you must select the correct model (Java DTOs are available) to correspond to your request.
 Here's a list of the DTOs that we use in this project to simplify any client design you may embark upon.

-* BaseEntityDto
-* ClientConfigurationDto
-* ServerConfigurationDto
+* ClientConfiguration
-* SSLConfigurationDto
+* ServerConfiguration

 Additionally, here's JSON examples of the above Dtos:

-* BaseEntityJSON
 * ClientConfigurationJSON
 * ServerConfigurationJSON
-* SSLConfigurationJSON

-To ensure you're populating the DTOs with the correct information, check the `validate` methods of each implementation:
+To ensure you're populating the DTOs with the correct information, check the `isValid` methods of each implementation.

-* BaseEntityPojo
-* ClientConfigurationPojo
-* ServerConfigurationPojo
-* SSLConfigurationPojo